Loading...

 So, what exactly is the difference between a merit increase and a pay raise?
 Both serve a similar purpose, but it’s important to differentiate them.

-Merit increases are solely based on an employee’s performance.
+Merit pay increases are solely based on an employee’s performance.
 A team member might receive a merit increase as a reward for exceeding targets or supporting company growth in other ways.
 People may also get a merit increase for exceptional circumstances, like working “unsocial hours” or absorbing extra responsibilities in an emergency.
-As an example, some companies gave out temporary merit increases to employees who couldn’t perform their duties from home and had to go to the office at the height of the pandemic.
+As an example, some companies gave out temporary merit-based raises to employees who couldn’t perform their duties from home and had to go to the office at the height of the pandemic.

 By comparison, pay raises are based on factors like tenure, promotion, seniority, or cost of living adjustments.
 For instance, a worker may receive a pay raise for transferring to a branch in a more expensive town.
 Pay raises like Cost of Living Adjustment (COLA) are also necessary for employees to maintain a standard of living.
 They’re not rewards, and employers shouldn’t treat them as such.